kyma-project/kyma/hack/table-gen/README.md

 ## Functionality

-This particular tool allows us to:
+This tool has the following features:
 - Skip some specific element during the table generation with the tag `SKIP-ELEMENT`.
 - Skip specified elements with all their children with the tag `SKIP-WITH-CHILDREN`.